Brrr! Some schools close as extreme cold grips US Northeast

-It could feel as low as minus 15 F (minus 26 C) in some areas of Massachusetts, according to the weather service.
-And it could be even colder elsewhere in New England, as forecasters said wind chill could approach minus 40 F (minus 40 C) in some parts of western Maine.

-Low temperatures below zero, not including the wind chill, are also expected in Burlington, Vermont, and Concord, New Hampshire.
-Forecasters said Providence, Rhode Island, should expect a wind chill value of as low as minus 1 degree Fahrenheit (minus 17 C).
+Schools in Massachusetts three largest cities — Boston, Worcester and Springfield — canceled classes, saying they did not want children standing outside for extended periods of time waiting for buses.

+“There has been an increase of covid with transportation personnel, which would result in buses running up to 30 minutes late,” according to a tweet from the Worcester public schools.
+“The safety of our students and staff are always the focus of our decisions.”

-Low temperatures can result in frostbite to exposed skin in as little as 30 minutes.
+Low temperatures can result in frostbite to exposed skin in as little as 30 minutes, according to the National Weather Service.

+Syracuse, New York, Manchester, New Hampshire, and Burlington, Vermont, were among communities that also closed public schools.
+The closures came just a few days after many school closed because of snow Friday.

+Wind chill temperatures in areas near lakes Erie and Ontario in New York state were expected to drop as low as minus 30 degrees Fahrenheit (minus 34 Celsius) by the afternoon.
+To make matters worse, parts of the state were expected to be hit with up to 2 feet (0.6 meters) of lake-effect snow and winds gusting up to 40 mph (64 kph).

 The New Hampshire Department of Health and Human Services announced Monday that four COVID-19 testing sites overseen by the state would be closed Tuesday because of the cold.
 The sites are in Claremont, Manchester, Nashua and Newington.